 The page is divided into three components: the navigation component, the area component, and the state component.

 Navigation component: this part is at the very top of the page and allows the user to move from area to area and/or from occupation to occupation.
-Please note, this function only works by areas of similar definition so that someone can move from MSA to MSA or LLMA to LLMA but not from an MSA to a LLMA.
+Please note, this function only works by areas of similar definition so that someone can move from MSA to MSA or BOS to BOS but not from an MSA to a BOS.

 On the right side of the screen, you will see these items for the area:

 Wages for the OES survey are straight-time, gross pay, exclusive of premium pay.
-Base rate, cost-of-living allowances, guaranteed pay, hazardous-duty pay, incentive pay including commissions and production bonuses, tips, and on-call pay are included.
-Excluded are back pay, jury duty pay, overtime pay, severance pay, shift differentials, non-production bonuses, employer cost of supplementary benefits, and tuition reimbursements.
+Base rate; cost-of-living allowances; guaranteed pay; hazardous-duty pay; incentive pay, including commissions and production bonuses; and tips are included.
+Excluded are overtime pay, severance pay, shift differentials, nonproduction bonuses, employer cost for supplementary benefits, and tuition reimbursements.

 OES receives wage rate data for the federal government, the U.S. Postal Service, and some state governments.
 For the remaining establishments, the OES survey collects wage data in 12 intervals.
 For each occupation, respondents are asked to report the number of employees paid within specific wage intervals.
 The intervals are defined both as hourly rates and the corresponding annual rates, where the annual rate for an occupation is calculated by multiplying the hourly wage rate by a typical work year of 2,080 hours.
 The responding establishments are instructed to report the hourly rate for part- time workers, and to report annual rates for occupations that are typically paid at an annual rate but do not work 2,080 hours per year, such as teachers, pilots, and flight attendants.
 Other workers, such as some entertainment workers, are paid hourly rates, but generally do not work 40 hours per week, year round.
 For these workers, only an hourly wage is reported.